Today I want to share yet another travel experience during my winter vacation in Kyushu.

 When the gods were sure that Amaterasu was hiding in Amano-Iwato cave, they gathered in front of the cave.
 Ame-no-Uzume then performed a very unusual dance which made the other gods laugh.
 The laughter made Amaterasu curious so she peeked out from the cave.

-So this is one the origin of the “kagura” dances!!!!
+So this is actually something like the origin of kagura dances.

 Dance #3: “Totori Dance”